HealthSeptember 06, 2024

 Most conversations around editorial strategy tend to focus on the denominator of the JIF formula, since it is driven by editorial strategy, i.e., the “what,” “when,” and “how much” a journal publishes.
 Consequently, the tendency is to ascribe any change in JIF to a corresponding change in strategy – if the JIF went down, then the strategy must have been flawed or something must have gone wrong.
 The numerator, however, is as significant as the denominator, and unlike the denominator is driven by factors beyond the control of the journal, largely the overall output of research in a particular category.
 Why did the JIFs practically all drop?
 Because overall output in STM publications has dropped (Figure 1), and less publications means less citations, and less citations means smaller numerators, hence, lower JIFs.

 To some extent, journals have been spoiled by consistently growing research output for almost 20 years.
-If you became an editor in 2005, you had never seen a decline in research output until 2022.
-That growth effectively created JIF inflation, and contributed to a growing perception that JIFs should always go up, with little reason to question the drivers causing that growth.
+If you became an editor in 2005, you have never seen a decline in research output until 2022.
+That growth effectively created JIF inflation and contributed to a growing perception that JIFs should always go up, with little reason to question the drivers causing that growth.
 After all, if the JIF improved, it must have been the result of a successfully executed editorial strategy.

 Is a decline in the Journal Impact Factor always bad?

 It’s important to recognize that the JIF’s value is a relative measure when compared to other journals in the same category.
 The JIF by itself provides no value.
 A commonly asked question online, “Is a JIF of 5 good?”
-In Oncology it wouldn’t crack the top 60; in Nursing it would rank number 2.
+In Oncology it wouldn’t crack the top 60; in nursing, it would rank number 2.

 Traditionally, we use category rankings to assess how journals in the same field compare.
 However, this year naturally provided further confusion because of Clarivate changes.
 In the 2024 JCR, Clarivate introduced unified rankings, meaning that for the first time, titles in the same category, but different editions (e.g., SCIE, ESCI, SSCI) were combined into a single ranking.
 The upshot of this (plus the introduction of ties) meant that it was difficult to compare individual journal rankings to previous years.
 Combining the editions also meant that for most categories, the number of titles increased.
-As a result, we saw journals with lower JIFs, lower rankings, but improved quartiles.
+As a result, we saw journals with lower JIFs, and lower rankings, but improved quartiles.
 If your journal ranking went from 20 to 30, but you moved from the 2nd quartile to the 1st, did your journal do better or worse than last year?

 Embracing Journal Impact Factor percentile instead